WHAT IS THIS?

 8. We may collect and process the following information about you in the following ways.

-9. We may receive information about you from you or third parties when we are acting for a client and we are required to obtain information about you, for example if you are a beneficiary of an estate or as defendant in a personal injury claim.
+9. We may receive information about you from you or third parties when we are acting for a client and we are required to obtain information about you, for example if you are a beneficiary of an estate or a party or a witness in a litigation case.
 The information we receive may include your contact details, identification information, financial information, employment information and details included in any correspondence and information about you in connection with any matter on which we are engaged to advise our client (including biographical and personal/circumstantial details).
 Where we receive information about you, we will only use that information for the purposes of the legal transaction.

 Information that you give to us